 Of the hundreds of shingle roofs put on each day, how many are put on with metal drip edges?
 Almost all shingle roof manufacturers show it on their installation instructions and the Asphalt Roofing Manufacturers Association "Residential Asphalt Roofing Manual" shows it in its recommended application procedures.
 The International One-and-Two-Family Dwelling Code's Chapter 9, "Roof Coverings," states that "Asphalt shingles shall be applied according to the manufacturer's printed instructions…"

 So why do so few residential shingle roof installations lack metal drip edges?
 For one reason, the metal edging is the first item to get omitted from a bid whenever a price is given to install a shingle roof, whether on a new roofing project or a reroof.
 Unless the specifications or the scope of work expressly calls it out, this item will be omitted in both the submittals and the installation.
-Even if drip edge is called for, are such particulars as the type of metal, the gauge, and the dimensions ever given?
+Even if a drip edge is called for, are such particulars as the type of metal, the gauge, and the dimensions ever given?
 Or is a thin aluminum drip strip from the local home center adequate?

-One "old timer" actually tried to justify the absence of drip edge material on a project by saying that he had been putting on shingles for almost 15 years and did not think drip edge was necessary-whether it was called for or not.
+One "old timer" actually tried to justify the absence of drip edge material on a project by saying that he had been putting on shingles for almost 15 years and did not think the drip edge was necessary-whether it was called for or not.
 His mindset was that if you extend the shingles far enough over the edge of the deck into the gutters, you shouldn't need any edge metal.

 Most Critical Drip Edge Location

 However, the edge receiving the most water on a steep-sloped roof needs the best protection affordable.
-If the shingles are extended much more than 3/4-1-inch over the edge, they tend to bend, eventually fracturing along the edge of the roof deck below.
+If the shingles extended more than 3/4 to1-inch over the edge, they tend to bend, eventually fracturing along the edge of the roof deck below.
 If the metal edging is left off, this decreases the chance for all of the water cascading over the eaves to make it into the gutters, if indeed there are any.
 Otherwise, shingles breaking along the line of the roof deck allow the possibility of water getting into the substrate by turning back up under the bottom of the shingle.
-The deleterious effects of this condition are exacerbated when the underlayment is not fully extending over the edge and/or if the fascia board is not flush with the lower edge of the wood roof deck.
+The harmful effects of this condition are exacerbated when the underlayment is not fully extending over the edge and/or if the fascia board is not flush with the lower edge of the wood roof deck.

-Installing Drop Edge
+Installing Drip Edge

 Now that you know where to install a roof drip edge, you can install.
 To see how the pros install, please watch the video below: